dylnuge/dylnuge.com/content/post/2022/11/cascading-failure.md

 In fact, we get doubly lucky here.
-SSH isn't supported on the root accounts (you have to be physically at the box to use them), but several of our systems don't use network accounts with wheel privilages at all, so there are a few things I still needed to occasionally log in by hand for, and I had a few of the root passwords memorized, including the ones used by the kerberos servers and the NTP server.
+SSH isn't supported on the root accounts (you have to be physically at the box to use them), but several of our systems don't use network accounts with wheel privileges at all, so there are a few things I still needed to occasionally log in by hand for, and I had a few of the root passwords memorized, including the ones used by the kerberos servers and the NTP server.